Management Approach

 Structure

-The Global Environmental Promotion Committee meets six times a year to discuss and decide on specific matters based on policies and to manage the progress of activities.
-The committee also consists of a promotion committee chair and a team of committee members, who visit each of our offices, production sites, and group companies to conduct "safety and environment assessment" activities, including supervision of compliance with local environmental laws and regulations.
+The Global Environmental Promotion Committee meets four times a year to discuss decisions and implements specific promotion items based on the policy, and exchange information on global environment issues, and decide and implement measures to deal with issues when problems occur.
+The committee is chaired by the General Manager of environment Administration Department and is consists of members selected by Executive Officer of business units and divisions.
+They also visit each of our offices, production sites, and group companies to conduct "safety and environment assessment" activities, including supervision of compliance with local environmental laws and regulations.

 Organizational Chart